Rolando-Barbella/expo-react-native-movie-app/README.md

 # Movie app 🎬

-An app that displays a list of movies, like and dislike them, it works smooth on Android and IOS

-This is an [Expo](https://expo.dev) react native project
+An app that displays a list of movies, like and dislike them, it works smooth on Android and IOS, this is an [Expo](https://expo.dev) react native project.

 Live URL for Android [here](https://appetize.io/app/b_t5ya7htkrlcjnvxwyph3xw4phm)